 - Watch a trashy/comedy/musical film.
-Any of these options works well for me, even the romantic ones work too sometimes, because it might be the case that all you need is a good cry!
+Any of these options work well for me, even the romantic ones work too sometimes because it might be the case that all you need is a good cry!

 - Phone a friend.

 - Exercise.
 It releases endorphins which make you feel good!

 - Meditation.
 This is becoming more and more common now as something to turn to when you’re stressed, overworked, unhappy, anything and fortunately, it’s become a lot more popular.